Skip to content ↓

 Spelling

-At the start of the week, children will take home a list of spelling words to learn for that week.
+In the reading record, you will also find a list of the words all children are expected to spell correctly by the end of Year 4.
 Regular practice of small groups of words at home will help children to retain their knowledge of the key spellings and will reinforce our spelling lessons at school.

 Times tables